pkmn/engine/docs/PROTOCOL.md

   more bytes
 - before a `|move|` a Pokémon can activate confusion, and after residual damage from a poison or burn status, Leech Seed can be triggered
 - neither Pokémon can `|faint|` at the end.
-While intially it might seem like having both `|faint|` and causing one side to `|win|` would be optimal (two `|faint|` messages and one `|win|` is 6 bytes total, a single `|faint|` and a `|turn|` message is 5 bytes), if a side faints you miss out on a round of damage and healing from Leech Seed which is 16 bytes
+While initially it might seem like having both `|faint|` and causing one side to `|win|` would be optimal (two `|faint|` messages and one `|win|` is 6 bytes total, a single `|faint|` and a `|turn|` message is 5 bytes), if a side faints you miss out on a round of damage and healing from Leech Seed which is 16 bytes